 If employee start and end times are already staggered, you should review to ensure adequate separation exists, with the ultimate goal of avoiding groups of employees waiting in a particular area.
 If work areas are close together, such as cubicles, you may consider additional protective devices such as plastic screens, higher cubicle walls or keeping every other cubicle vacant.
+Even with these measures, social distancing should be maintained.
 Refer to Social Distancing at Work Stations below.

 In consultation with your agency HR or DHR, supervisors will discuss any necessary work schedule changes that are required.
-Supervisors can then discuss work schedule changes with employees to reach an agreeable alternative until the Stay Healthy order has been extended, rescinded, superseded, or amended in writing by the Governor.